 What data do we collect?

 When you use the Altmetrics website, we send your computer a small file called a cookie, which we can access when you visit this site in future.
 To analyse our cookie data, we use a third party service provided by Google LLC called Google Analytics.
-We collect this information to help this site run smoothly and to analyse trends in the way our users interact with the site.
+We collect this information to help this site run smoothly, to automatically populate your login information, and to analyse trends in the way our users interact with the site.

 If you use third party social media services such as Twitter and Facebook via this site, those services may also place cookies on your computer when you use this site.
 Third party cookies are not covered by this policy, and we encourage users to read the cookie policies of these sites.

-You can change your cookie preferences for this site at any time by clicking ‘cookie settings’ in our website footer (at the bottom of every page on this site).
+You can change your cookie settings for this site at any time by clicking ‘cookie settings’ in our website footer (at the bottom of every page on this site).

 Data you supply via online forms